Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ```

 #### Types of credentials
-The `credential` parameter may be provided as a `AzureKeyCredential` from azure.core.exceptions or as a token from Azure Active Directory.
+The `credential` parameter may be provided as a `AzureKeyCredential` from azure.core.credentials or as a token from Azure Active Directory.
 See the full details regarding [authentication][cognitive_authentication] of
 cognitive services.